-- the control of mouse, space mouse, viewer buttons, and camera interaction, - the interactive manipulations with the mouse, - the measuring of a distance between nodes or elements, - the definition and use of shortcuts.
+- the menu elements like menu bar, tool bar, dialog bar, wizards, consol panel, and information panel, - the GUI elements for color definition, slider animation, and font selection, - the control of mouse, space mouse, viewer buttons, and camera interaction, - the interactive manipulations with the mouse, - the measuring of a distance between nodes or elements, - the definition and use of shortcuts.

-Fig. 48 shows the top-level menus of VisPER, which gives a good overview on the supported PERMAS features.
+Fig. 52 shows the top-level menus of VisPER, which gives a good overview on the supported PERMAS features.